Home » All Blogs » Introduction to OmniScripts

 Summary

-OmniStudio’s tool for building guided interactions.
-If you are new to OmniStudio then please check our complete Free Training on OmniStudio.
+OmniStudio is a tool for building guided interactions.
+If you are new to OmniStudio, please check out our complete Free Training on OmniStudio.

 Amit Chaudhary